linzer0/tank-and-enemies/README.md

 ## How to Play
 ### Controls
-- Move and Rotate the tank: arrow keys (up, down, left, right / w, a, s, d)
+- Move and Rotate the tank: (up, down, left, right / w, a, s, d)
 - Shoot: Key X
 - Switch weapons: Q and E keys
 ### Gameplay